wp-plugins/schreikasten/readme.txt

 7. Tracking system to read comments from one user.

 == Changelog ==

+= 0.10.4.2 =
+* The code has been indented, documented and standardised.
+* Solved a bug with the headers, now Schreikasten works with the plugin POD.
+* Solved a bug where SK asked too many times to validate the key.
+Now it is quite faster checking spam.

 = 0.10.4.1 =
 * Solved a situation with the widget layout in IE.